-If there are significant differences between what is reported by the respondent to your observations, note that tactfully
+If there are significant differences between what is reported by the respondent to your observations, please note.

-Note the Adaptive Behavior Composite score from last year and any significant changes with the results since the previous year
+Note the Adaptive Behavior Composite score from last year and any significant changes with the results since the previous year.

-Refer the reader to reference last year’s report for full Vineland scores
+Refer the reader to reference last year’s report for full Vineland scores.